Willy Wo-Lap Lam

-Willy Wo-Lap Lam (born 1952; 林和立) is a Hong Kong columnist, newspaper editor, political commentator, political scientist, public policy analyst, sinologist, and writer.
+Willy Wo-Lap Lam (born 1952; 林和立) is a Hong Kong columnist, economist, newspaper editor, political commentator, political scientist, public policy analyst, sinologist, and writer.
 He is a frequent commentator on many major media networks regarding the current state of Chinese politics.
 He is currently a Jamestown Foundation fellow and an adjunct professor at the Centre for China Studies, Chinese University of Hong Kong.

 Biography

-Lam holds a BA from University of Hong Kong in 1974, an MA from the University of Minnesota in 1978, and subsequently earned a PhD in Political Economy from Wuhan University in 2002.
+Lam earned a BA from the University of Hong Kong in 1974, an MA from the University of Minnesota in 1978, and subsequently earned a PhD in Political Economy from Wuhan University in 2002.

 Lam worked as a columnist for the South China Morning Post until 2000.
-He was the paper's Beijing correspondent until the 1989 Tiananmen Square protests, and was China editor during the 1997 handover of Hong Kong.
+He was the paper's Beijing correspondent until the 1989 Tiananmen Square protests and massacre, and was China editor during the 1997 handover of Hong Kong.
 In 1995, he was described as the "quintessential China watcher"; CNN called him "one of the most plugged-in observers of Chinese politics in the world" in 1999.
 He left the paper in December 2000 complaining of editorial censorship.